MskCtB/Minesweeper-2020-approach/README.md

 To do:
 -add animations to explosion(?)
 -add sounds(?)
--make "colour" and "flash" variable useful as well as add functionality to "Colour" function
+-make "colour" and "flash" variables useful as well as add functionality to "Colour" function